kcarnold/cs344/content/project/replication.md

 2. Can I easily access the same data that the original authors used?
 (Does it fit on computing hardware I can easily access?)
 3. Do I understand the basic approach?
 Maybe there's fancy stuff too, but you should be able to think of how you'd implement a simple version of it.

+### Expository Notebooks ("Notebookify")

+One strategy to take when starting with an existing code is to "Notebookify" it.
+Most notebooks you'll find are *demo* notebooks, designed to show off the best results but hide a lot of details behind opaque code chunks or external libraries.
+In contrast, an *expository* notebook **walks the reader through what's going on**.

+The code part of such a project is relatively straightforward: find a demo notebook, step through it, pull in the contents of the "do-all-the-stuff" functions (test that it still works), split things up into individual cells (test that it still works), and show intermediate results and shapes.
+But you'll also write up descriptions of what's happening.

+You will almost certainly want to refer to a paper by the original authors.
+It'll usually explain the names of variables and methods, and it'll show what parameters and data are likely to work well.

+If the original has big loops, flatten them.
+For example, show one example of how the data is prepared, run one minibatch of the model training, show how the evaluation scores are computed for one datapoint.

+Simplify the code as needed. e.g., if there are `if`s to do different things depending on configuration, remove the code that isn't actually run in your case.

+Most importantly, explain what is going on.
+Start with an intro about the overall goal of the approach you're demoing, and the basic outline of what the process looks like.
+Then dive in.
+End with a conclusion summarizing the main points that you highlighted about what's going on.
+Perhaps end with some questions and future directions: what decisions did the original authors make that aren't clear to you?
+What ideas might you have for doing something differently?

 ### How to replicate without duplicating

 One strategy: the Benjamin Franklin replication.
 Here's how I adapt it to code: